All Products

 Provide a detailed guide on staying calm and rational when misunderstood by a friend—and communicating effectively to resolve it.
 Include practical advice—for example, how to express your thoughts and feelings, how to avoid escalating misunderstandings, and specific dialogue scenarios and situations for practice.

-Instruction detail directly affects LLM output quality.
-Optimizing instructions improves final student model performance.
-Based on the Qwen2 base model, PAI provides two proprietary instruction optimization models: Qwen2-1.5B-Instruct-Refine and Qwen2-7B-Instruct-Refine.
-You can deploy either as an EAS online service with one click.
-Follow these steps:
+Instruction detail affects LLM output quality.
+Optimizing instructions improves student model performance.
+PAI provides two proprietary instruction optimization models based on Qwen2: Qwen2-1.5B-Instruct-Refine and Qwen2-7B-Instruct-Refine.
+Deploy either as an EAS online service:

 1. Log on to the PAI console.